Ambisyon 2040

 Likewise, tech startups lobby for UBI to give employment to themselves via blockchain and other fancy new technologies, even if there might be no added benefit for the poor.

-The original Dutertenomics itself is quite limited, so it also absorbed the NEDA* plan called Ambisyon Natin 2040.
-It was created by Arsenio Balisacan of the neoliberal Philippine Competition Commission during Noynoy Aquino’s administration.
+The original Dutertenomics itself is quite limited, so it absorbed the NEDA* plan called Ambisyon Natin 2040.
+This was created by Arsenio Balisacan of the neoliberal Philippine Competition Commission during Noynoy Aquino’s administration.

 *NEDA is the economic planning agency of the Philippine government.
 Ambisyon Natin 2040 is split into chunks called Philippine Development Plans, similar to Communist Five-Year Plans.
 The first plan is for 2017-2022.
 The next one is for 2023-2028.